 - What is Mentoring?

 THE PROGRAMME DETAILS

-- To take part in the mentoring programme students need to have BAATN student membership.
-Sign up for Student Membership
+- To take part in the mentoring programme participants need to have BAATN members.
+Sign up for Membership

 - The programme will run for 7 months within the academic year from Jan 2019 to July 2019.